Proven-Paradox/shaper-system/Handbook.md

 There are six attributes: Strength, Finesse, Toughness, Mind, Heart, and Soul.
 * **Strength** represents both raw strength and one’s ability to utilize strength.
 High strength may mean people ask your character to help move things for them a lot, or perhaps that they are on some kind of athletics team.
 They could be visibly muscular.
 Meanwhile, low strength might result in the character being spindly or out of shape.
-   * Strength is also added to your Hit Points and Physical Attack stats.
+   * Strength is also added to your Hit Points and Physical Offense stats.
 * **Finesse** represents how agile or dextrous your character is.
 High finesse means that you would generally move with grace, or perhaps represents good aim or dexterity.
 Low finesse might instead confer general clumsiness.
-   * Finesse is also added to your Initiative, Physical Attack, and Physical Defense stats.
+   * Finesse is also added to your Initiative, Physical offense, and Physical Defense stats.
 * **Toughness** represents health and hardiness.
 A character with high toughness may never seem to tire from physical activity or shrug off injuries with relative ease, while low toughness might mean the character is sickly or bruises easily.
    * Toughness is also added to your Hit Points and Physical Defense stats.
 * **Mind** represents intelligence and cleverness.
 A character with high mind generally has a good memory, makes good grades if they put in the effort to do so, and is a great problem solver.
 Low mind often means difficulty learning new technical concepts and a hard time remembering some details.
-   * Mind is also added to your Mental Points and Mental Attack stats.
+   * Mind is also added to your Mental Points and Mental offense stats.
 * **Heart** represents charisma and presence.
 Someone with high heart is able to naturally be the center of attention or get people to do what they want, while someone with low heart might naturally go unnoticed in social situations or just generally lack presence.
    * Heart is also added to your Mental Points and Mental Defense stats.
 * **Soul** represents centeredness and perception.
 Someone with high soul might not be religious but is likely very spiritual while also being good at reading people or noticing small details.
 Meanwhile someone with low soul would generally have a difficult time with spiritual pursuits such as meditation and also have a general obliviousness to them.
-   * Soul is also added to your Mental Attack and Mental Defense stats.
+   * Soul is also added to your Mental offense and Mental Defense stats.

 If you’re struggling to come up with your Attribute arrangement, here are a few recommendations that can help.

 * Be careful about overspecialization.
 Most characters want to be particularly good at doing one thing, but if you leave your character unable to do anything else at all you may end up unable to contribute in some situations.
 For example, a hero who has a very high HP pool along with high Defense attributes is good, but if said hero has no means of dealing damage or drawing a foe’s attention, the enemy may just ignore the character.
-A character with tremendous MP and Mental Attack may do a lot of damage, but if said character’s HP and Physical Defense is low then they may not last long enough to utilize said MP.
+A character with tremendous MP and Mental offense may do a lot of damage, but if said character’s HP and Physical Defense is low then they may not last long enough to utilize said MP.
 You can’t be good at everything, but try to be decent at a few things.
 If you do choose to completely specialize in one approach, you should consider choosing Abilities that will let you overcome your weaknesses (more on that later).
 * If you have stats to spare and you’re not sure where they should go, consider investing them in Toughness.
 More HP and Defense is always a benefit.

 ## Step 2-a: Capacity Stats